sjoerd-verhagen/barcelona-rental-analysis/index.md

 **What I learned**

-The largest rental supply is found in _Ciutat Vella_, followed by _Eixample_.
-Among districts with substantial listings, _Sarrià-Sant Gervasi_ and _Sants-Montjuïc_ show the lowest price variability, reflected in their relatively low standard deviations, despite having higher average prices than _Les Corts_ and _Horta Guinardó_.
-The greatest price variance occurs in Sant Martí, indicating more fluctuation in rental costs there.
+The largest rental supply is in _Ciutat Vella_, followed by _Eixample_, which are also the two districts with the highest average price per m² (see step 2.3).
+Among districts with plenty of listings, _Sarrià-Sant Gervasi_ and _Sants-Montjuïc_ have the lowest price variability, shown by their relatively small standard deviations, despite higher average prices than _Les Corts_ and _Horta Guinardó_ (as seen in section 2.3). _Sant Martí_ shows the greatest price variance, even though it has the fifth lowest average price per m², suggesting more fluctuation in rental costs there.

 </details>